 While it is unlikely, there have been cases whee air compressor tanks have exploded.
 This is normally due to manufacturing defects that cause corrosion of the tank from water condensate, improper usage or improper functioning of the device.
 It is important to always follow the proper safety guidelines when dealing with compressors.
-For more information, see our article on air compressor tanks exploding.
+For more information, see https://understanding-air-compressors.com/yes-compressors-can-blow-up/.

 Why Drain The Compressor Tank?